-- Appropriate neuro-imaging: MRI scan with venography (MRV), to exclude cerebral venous sinus thrombosis. - Lumbar puncture to confirm elevated CSF opening pressure. - CSF should be entirely normal. - Treatment with oral acetazolamide (Diamox), up to 500mg qid. - Weight loss should be actively encouraged and is often curative.
+- Appropriate neuro-imaging: MRI scan with venography (MRV), to exclude cerebral venous sinus thrombosis or CT / CT venography. - Lumbar puncture to confirm elevated CSF opening pressure. (after normal imagine only!) - CSF should be entirely normal. - Treatment with oral acetazolamide (Diamox), up to 500mg qid. - Weight loss should be actively encouraged and is often curative.

-- Progressive vision loss may require optic nerve sheath decompression. - Progressive headaches may require lumbar-peritoneal/ventriculo-peritoneal shunting. - Exclude possible underlying causes (hypervitamintosis A, idiosyncratic drug reactions, e.g. minocycline). - Long-term management requires ongoing formal visual field assessment with ophthalmologist.
+- Progressive vision loss may require optic nerve sheath decompression. - Progressive headaches may require lumbar-peritoneal/ventriculoperitoneal shunting. - Exclude possible underlying causes (hypervitamintosis A, idiosyncratic drug reactions, e.g. minocycline). - Long-term management requires ongoing formal visual field assessment with ophthalmologist.

-Acute referral to ophthalmology or neurology.
+Acute referral to ophthalmology or CT / CT venography or neurology.

-12-6 Chiasmal Lesions/Syndromes
+16.6 Chiasmal Lesions/Syndromes

 The hallmark of these conditions is bi-temporal visual field loss, due to the neuro-anatomy of the chiasm and surrounding structures.
 Ganglion cell fibres from the nasal retina of each eye decussate (cross) in the centre of the chiasm, before passing into the optic tract posteriorly.

 A compressive lesion impacts on the chiasm causing a typical bi-temporal visual field pattern affecting the superior field initially and then spreading inferiorly.
 The most common lesions to impact the chiasm are pituitary tumours with suprasellar extension.
 Other causes include sellar meningioma, craniopharygioma, aneurysm, trauma, and inflammatory/infectious conditions.

-- Some patients may note loss of peripheral vision (tunnel vision), and report difficulties with judging proximity (knocking into objects and driving issues). - · Loss of colour perception. - · Diplopia. - · Headaches. - Symptoms due to underlying pituitary dysfunction.
+- Some patients may note loss of peripheral vision (tunnel vision), and report difficulties with judging proximity (knocking into objects and driving issues). - Loss of colour perception. - Diplopia. - Headaches. - Symptoms due to underlying pituitary dysfunction. - Audden symptoms if pituitary apoplexy urgent referral to neurology.

-- Signs of optic nerve dysfunction:
+Signs of optic nerve dysfunction:

-- decreased visual acuity.

-- relative afferent pupillary defect (RAPD).

-- decreased colour vision/red desaturation.

-- visual field loss confrontation visual field testing with a red target is the most sensitive test.

-- Anterior chiasmal lesions result in a junctional scotoma (loss of central visual field on the

-affected side and peripheral loss on the unaffected side) with ipsilateral nerve dysfunction
+- decreased visual acuity. - relative afferent pupillary defect (RAPD). - decreased colour vision/red desaturation. - visual field loss confrontation visual field testing with a red target is the most sensitive test. - Anterior chiasmal lesions result in a junctional scotoma (loss of central visual field on the affected side and peripheral loss on the unaffected side) with ipsilateral nerve dysfunction asymmetry. - Signs of specific pituitary dysfunction (acromegaly, prolactinoma).

-asymmetry.

-- Signs of specific pituitary dysfunction (acromegaly, prolactinoma).

-• Optic nerve swelling or optic nerve pallar - may be sectional.
+Optic nerve swelling or optic nerve pallar - may be sectional.

-- Confirmation of visual field defect with automated visual field testing (perimetry). - · Neuro-imaging the best option is MRI. - Referral for endocrinological work-up.
-Some hormone secreting tumours respond to medical

-- therapy, e.g. bromocriptine for prolactinoma. - Referral to neuro-surgery for removal of pituitary tumour if required (e.g. resection via transsphenoidal approach through nose).
+- Confirmation of visual field defect with automated visual field testing (perimetry). - Neuro-imaging the best option is MRI, brain and orbits with contrast. - Referral for endocrinological work-up.
+Some hormone secreting tumours respond to medical therapy, e.g. bromocriptine for prolactinoma. - Referral to neuro-surgery for removal of pituitary tumour if required (e.g. resection via trans-sphenoidal approach via the nose).

-- Follow up visual field testing on a regular basis, along with repeat imaging to exclude recurrence. - · May require radiotherapy.
+- Follow up visual field testing on a regular basis, along with repeat imaging to exclude recurrence. - May require radiotherapy.

-Initial referral to ophthalmology for formal visual field testing.
+• Initial referral to ophthalmology for formal visual field testing.

+Left

-Left Right
+Right

 The uppermost visual fields show bi-temporal hemianopia with temporal loss of visual field of both right and left eye.
-The lower visual fields show resolution after treatment of the chiasmal lesion.
+The lower visual fields show resolution after treatment of the chiasmal lesion , 8 weeks following pituitary resection.

-12-7 Retrochiasmal Lesions
+16.7 Retrochiasmal Lesions

 Retrochiasmal lesions involve the visual pathway posterior to the chiasm, resulting in homonymous patterns of visual field loss affecting both eyes.

 There may be associated neurologic deficits such as hemi-field neglect as seen with parietal lesions.
-The most common cause of a retrochiasmal lesion is a CVA often in association with hypertension, but may also occur with intracranial tumours.
+The most common cause of a retrochiasmal lesion is a CVA often in association with hypertension, but may also occur with intracranial tumours

-- Patients may complain of non-specific blurred vision, bumping into objects, and missing parts of their vision. - · Some patients may be asymptomatic.
+- Patients may complain of non-specific blurred vision, bumping into objects, and missing parts of their vision. - Some patients may be asymptomatic.

-- Visual acuity usually not affected, but often patients will have difficulty with reading. - Visual field loss with confrontation testing using a red target. - Associated neurologic deficits such as hemi-field neglect(inabilitytopayattentionortonoticestimuli) on the same side as the visual field defect.
+- Visual acuity usually not affected, but often patients will have difficulty with reading. - Visual field loss with confrontation testing using a red target. - Associated neurologic deficits such as hemi-field nealect (inability to pay attention or to notice stimuli) on the same side as the visual field defect